sajadmh/google-sheets-wordle/README.md

 This game utilizes a hybrid of formulas/conditional formatting and Google Apps Script.

+We will start by establishing the building blocks:

 The **Settings** sheet will hold an ID at the top, representing the current game (i.e. word):

 * Each ID corresponds to a word in a list of Wordles.